What is endovascular coiling?

 to make the aneurysm and surrounding blood vessels visible on X-ray.

-The doctor will measure the aneurysm and record its shape and other aspects.
+The provider will measure the aneurysm and record its shape and other aspects.

-Once the catheter has reached the aneurysm, the doctor will move the coil into the
+Once the catheter has reached the aneurysm, the provider will move the coil into the

 When the coil has been completely placed into the aneurysm, the coil is released from

-The doctor will pit in as many coils as needed to completely seal off the aneurysm.
+The provider will put in as many coils as needed to completely seal off the aneurysm.